 The Victorian Curriculum F–10 - VCAA

-This section of the Safety Guidelines website provides a step-by-step process for identifying and dealing with risks to the health and safety of staff and students during an excursion.
+This page includes the process for identifying and dealing with student and staff health and safety risks during an excursion

 - This process is best undertaken collaboratively so that different perspectives are brought to bear on the process

 - This process should be applied to all elements of the proposed excursion – not just to the scheduled adventure activities